 Health in Salford is improving, and life expectancy is increasing year on year.
 However, the gap between those areas with the worst and best of health continues to grow both nationally and regionally.

 One of the main aims of public health is to reduce inequalities in health within Salford, and also compared to other parts of the country.
 Currently women living in less affluent parts of Salford have an average lifespan of eight years less than those living in the more affluent areas, whilst for men the gap is 12 years.
 This difference is further compounded as more deprived areas typically spend a higher proportion of their lives in poor health.

 The public health team works with local organisations and communities to improve people's health and wellbeing and to avoid or reduce the risk of illness.
 This helps to reach varied and diverse groups of people across the city.

-Public health are part of Salford Health and Wellbeing Board, which is responsible for:
+Public health are undertaking an active role on the Salford Health and Wellbeing Board, which is responsible for:

-The board is chaired by the City Mayor, Ian Stewart, and more details can be found on the Partners IN Salford website.
+The board is chaired by Councillor Merry and Dr Tom Tasker.
+More details can be found on the Partners in Salford website.

 This page was last updated on 16 August 2022